 You can’t always tell if you've been exposed to dangerous levels of noise, so it’s best not to take any chances.
 But if you do experience any of the following symptoms after being in a noisy environment, you should get your hearing checked!

 - Dull hearing

 How do I stop noise damaging my hearing?

-Sometimes it’s impossible to cut noise out completely but you can minimise damaging effects by wearing hearing protection when exposed to any loud or potentially damaging noise.
-Examples would be heavy traffic, rock concerts, shooting or in a working environment when using drilling or cutting machinery.
+Sometimes it’s impossible to cut noise out completely, but you can minimise damaging effects by wearing hearing protection when exposed to any loud or potentially damaging noise.
+Some examples are heavy traffic, rock concerts, shooting or in a working environment when using drilling or cutting machinery.